 We do not keep any personal data for any longer than is reasonably necessary.

 If you are an existing channel partner or customer, it is important that you receive product and services information to ensure you are kept informed and up to date with the latest news.
 We will continue holding and processing this personal data until told otherwise e.g. by unsubscribing to marketing communications.

-For individuals who are not existing channel partners or end users we will keep data until consent is withdrawn, e.g. by unsubscribing to marketing communications or any other means as detailed above.
+For individuals who are not existing channel partners or end users we will keep data until consent is withdrawn, e.g. by unsubscribing to marketing communications or any other means.